thang-nm/thang-nm.github.io/_posts/2020-08-25-xapps-activation-tool.md

 ## How to launch

 This app doesn't have any signature, so you need to do [this](https://osxdaily.com/2016/09/27/allow-apps-from-anywhere-macos-gatekeeper) to launch this app.
-Don't worry about it, because it's safe.
-And you know that you need to do this to run other ked apps!

 ## Supported apps